...

 2. Semi Elliptical Leaf Spring

-These are the most popular leaf spring in automobiles.
+These are the most popular leaf springs in automobiles.
 They are made from steel leaves with different lengths but the same width and thickness.
 The uppermost/longest leaf at the two ends is the master leaf.
 The arrangement of the steel leaves resembles a semi-elliptical shape.

 3. Quarter Elliptical Leaf Spring

-4. Three-Quarter Elliptical Leaf Spring
+4. Three-quarter Elliptical Leaf Spring

 5. Transverse Leaf Spring